dburles/meteor-google-maps/README.md

 }
 ```

 Pass through the map initialization options by creating a template helper.
+This will only run once.

 ```js
 Template.body.helpers({